-If you feel as though you’re doing all the right things with your diet – good food in moderation and adequate exercise – but your shape and health are still not improving, it may be time to delve a little further.
+If you feel as though you’re doing all the right things with your diet and engaging in daily exercise, but you still cannot achieve your healthiest and happiest weight, it may be time to delve a little further into the WHY.

 Signs and symptoms of poor gut health

-Data already demonstrated by research is reason enough to start paying more attention to the quality and quantity of our microflora diversity.
-If you suffer from any of the symptoms listed below, then poor gut bacteria or microflora balance may be part of the reason you’re unable to effectively burn fat and lose weight.
+If you suffer from any of the symptoms listed below, then poor gut flora diversity or poor microflora balance may be part of the reason you’re unable to effectively burn fat and feel your best.

 - Constipation or altered bowel motions

 - Light or clay-coloured stools, green stools, or black stools

 - Pain or cramping